adtya/configuration.nix/README.md

-# NixOS configuration for Skipper and Rico2
+# NixOS configuration for Skipper, Rico1 and Rico2